Regional organizations are a key driver of democratic transformation, fostering cooperation between countries.

 - South Asian Association for Regional Cooperation (SAARC)

-The IRDD has two objectives:
+The IRDD has two primary objectives:

 - to exchange information and improve inter-regional dialogue on governance agendas facilitated by democratic processes and institutions; and